Nathan Healy

 Frequently Asked Questions

-Yes, Arlington has net metering through both major utility providers.
-Dominion Energy and Appalachian Power Company (APCo) both offer 1:1 net metering, crediting excess solar production at full retail rates.
+Yes, Arlington residents have access to net metering through their utility provider.
+Both Dominion Energy and Appalachian Power Company offer 1:1 net metering, meaning you receive full retail rate credit for excess solar electricity sent to the grid.

-Yes, solar panels typically increase home value in Arlington, VA.
-A Zillow study shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels typically increase home value in Arlington.
+Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar.